 The Sundara by contrast sounds warmer and more laid back, similar to something like a Sennheiser HD650.

-One of the main reasons for the warmer tilt on the Sundara has to do with it’s mid-range.
-There’s a long, almost drawn out roll off after 1k that causes the sound to sometimes lack a certain energy.
+One of the main reasons for the warmer tilt on the Sundara has to do with its mid-range.
+There’s a long, almost drawn out roll-off after 1k that causes the sound to sometimes lack certain energy.

-The Ananda’s response is a bit quicker in it’s decision making with regard to peaks and roll offs.
+Ananda’s response is a bit quicker in its decision making with regard to peaks and roll offs.
 It’s “snappier” a term I got from Tyll that fits well here.

 The other main difference lies in treble response, another contributor to the Sundara’s more laid back vibe.
 It definitely has a darker tilt, but still sounds immensely detailed.

-Every hit of the kick drum is rendered with almost mind blowing clarity and impact.
+Every hit of the kick drum is rendered with almost mind-blowingv clarity and impact.
 I’ve never heard bass this good on a headphone, save for something from the Audeze LCD line.